inter0hm/fxpgunz-unpacked/README.md

 the first thing i did was try to ensure the routing was properly done and from the arp -a command i notice hes been arp spoofed and still didn't know how to proceed , panicking.
 He could have done few research about the provider and a virustotal scan he would have quickly noticed lots of detections and redflag coming from  search engine result. i made him move to good provider which i regret but this is not a problem since his favicon resolve his back end and that he ran his server on a windows server without reducing the attack surface, sysloging , no siem .

-https://www.unpac.me/results/155511f4-60ef-4640-8487-561a93a79f05
-for crowdsourced collab do not mix launcher ioc with gunz.exe one. https://www.virustotal.com/gui/collection/de71546cf3df1fac8b0ee2fe4b3fc7e5a2f1906c33f73f55bd52c292c21ffb7b/community hybrid analysis collections of older unpacked exe sent to me while i was dev @ fxp but never had access to the source or server.
+You killed your own domain reputation with the fake sql table and greatly reduced visibility of the darknet one that occured few days afters https://www.unpac.me/results/155511f4-60ef-4640-8487-561a93a79f05 for crowdsourced collab do not mix launcher ioc with gunz.exe one. https://www.virustotal.com/gui/collection/de71546cf3df1fac8b0ee2fe4b3fc7e5a2f1906c33f73f55bd52c292c21ffb7b/community hybrid analysis collections of older unpacked exe sent to me while i was dev @ fxp but never had access to the source or server.